ffedox/alicefedotova/content/publication/paper-clic-it/index.md

 ---
-title: "Constructing a Multimodal, Multilingual Translation and Interpreting Corpus: A Modular Pipeline and an Evaluation of ASR for Verbatim Transcription"
+title: "Constructing EPTIC: A Modular Pipeline and an Evaluation of ASR for Verbatim Transcription"
 authors:
 - admin
 - Adriano Ferraresi